PRATEEKKUMARAGNIHOTRI/CMS_muon_transverse_momentum_estimation/README.md

 # Deep learning algorithms for muon momentum estimation in the CMS Trigger System

 The Compact Muon Solenoid (CMS) is a general-purpose detector at the Large Hadron Collider (LHC).
 During a run, it generates about 40 TB data per second.
 Since It is not feasible to readout and store such a vast amount of data, so a trigger system selects and stores only interesting events or events likely to reveal new physics phenomena.
-The goal of this project is to benchmark the muon momentum estimation performance of Fully Connected Neural Networks (FCNN), Convolutional Neural Networks (CNN), and Graph Neural Networks (GNN), on the **prompt and displaced muon samples collected by CSC stations at CMS** to aid trigger system's high transverse momentum muon selection.
+The goal of this project is to benchmark the muon momentum estimation performance of **Fully Connected Neural Networks (FCNN), Convolutional Neural Networks (CNN), and Graph Neural Networks (GNN), on the prompt and displaced muon samples collected by CSC stations at CMS** to aid trigger system's transverse momentum muon estimation.

 ## About

-The code is

 ## How to use